cruidin/bird-lovers/README.md

 ## About

 My name is Patricia Melo.
-I am an artist and I am a Diploma in Software Development (E-commerce Applications) student at the Code Institute.
+I am an artist and I am a Software Development student at the Code Institute.
 You can contact me by [email](mailto:contact@patriciamelo.ie).

 *******

-*I would like to dedicate this project in the memory of my beloved mother who tragically died in 2020.
-I rest assured that she is now free of all suffering and is having a lot of fun flying in other dimensions.*
+*I would like to dedicate this project to the memory of my beloved mother who tragically died in 2020.
+I rest assured that she is now free of all suffering and is having a lot of fun flying like a bird in other dimensions.*

 [Back to the top](#the-bird-lovers-club)